OmarMiniesy/Notes/Windows/Active Directory/Domain Controller.md

 - This is a server responsible for running the *Active Directory Services.*
 - It is the central authority for the domain.

+The *Default Domain Controllers policy* is created automatically with a domain and sets baseline security and auditing settings for all domain controllers in a given domain.

 > A *Directory Service* is a database system that stores, organizes, and provides access to information about users, devices, applications, and resources in a network.

 There can be several DCs in one AD network each with different roles: